 Quintin’s Tea Emporium—Virginia Beach

 The focus at Quintin’s Tea is sampling and selling the finest loose leaf teas available at reasonable prices.
-There are more than 150 teas in the Virginia Beach store, and they recently opened a second smaller store in Norfolk.
-Both locations have a small, cozy room where one can enjoy a pot or cup of tea by themselves or with friends.
+There are more than 150 teas in the Virginia Beach store, a small, cozy room where one can enjoy a pot or cup of tea by themselves or with friends.
 They have all the items one would need to have a proper tea at home, like Demerara sugar, Clotted Cream, and Lemon Curd.
 Visitors can also purchase biscuits, wafers, and shortbread to eat with their tea.

 Enjoying as much of the beautiful weather today as I can.
 Drinking a glass of the “sun tea” I made using our Coconut Oolong & Lemongrass.Trying to capture the essence of magnolia in a cup.
 The flavor is not quite the same as the scent, so I’m on a mission to replicate the soft velvety citrus aroma with other plants.
 Wish me luck. #carytownteas #carytown #rva #experimenting #morningrituals #suntea #magnolia #trytrytryagain